If above Tabs disappear on a narrow screen, use below LInks - Header photo above: PJSP Seven Hollows Trail

 Pinnacle Mountain SP Changes

 4/13/2025 - LR - If you have not been to the West Summit Parking Lot lately, expect to see some changes the next time you go.
 The former turn-off from Hwy 300 is now permanently closed.
-You must now drive several hundred yards further on Hwy 300 and turn right toward the new Visitor's Center, then immediately turn right again on a curving road down to a traffic circle that is just east of the previous Hwy 300 intersection.
+You must now drive several hundred yards further north on Hwy 300 and turn right toward the new Visitor's Center, then immediately turn right again on a curving road down to a traffic circle that is just east of the previous Hwy 300 intersection.
 Parking is now possible on BOTH sides of the driveway leading to the restrooms and main parking lot.
-I recommend stopping at the new Visitor's Center to get a map of the park's hiking trails.
-The park appears to now have twice as many trails as ten years ago.
+I recommend stopping at the new Visitor's Center to get a free trail map.
+The park appears to now have twice as many hiking and biking trails as ten years ago.

 National Park Reservations